csci-182/fall2022/pages/_assignments/tutorial06.md

 The keyword `defer` means that the script won't run until your entire web page is loaded.

-Open `01-font-switcher/index.js` in Atom, and uncomment the section at the bottom by deleting the /* and */ symbols:
+Open `01-font-switcher/index.js` in VS Code, and uncomment the section at the bottom by deleting the /* and */ symbols:

 ```js
 /*